WSU-kduncan/cs3900-workoutplan/uiux/uiux-design.md

 2. Update (Blake)
   * ![update flow](images/updateFlow2.png)
   * The home page will have an `Edit` button
-  * The user can select a workout they have completed or back
+  * The user can select a workout they have completed or `Back`
-  * The user can then select any field or back
+  * The user can then select any field or `Back`
   * Then edit the selected field
-  * Finally hit update to save changes, back, or select another field to edit
+  * Finally hit `Update` to save changes, `Back`, or select another field to edit

 ### Wireframes